-- Note: While i have published this article it content is in constant motion, always growing and changing.
+- Note: While I have published this article it’s content is in constant motion, always growing and changing.
 So from time to time I make changes, edits and share new realizations.
 Feel free to email me your experiences or feedback.
 Thanks for reading and sharing.

 Over my lifetime, I have learned to identify this dialogue or process as Body IQ.
-Our ability to use movement to harness the power of our brains; literally putting thought into motion mind, body & spirit.
-What i am really speaking about is our human capacity to harness the power of our nervous system to produce powerful intentional results and achieve connectivity; to your self and to the world around you.
+The ability to use movement to harness the power of thought.
+Or, our human capacity to harness the power of our nervous system to produce powerful, intentional results while achieving true connectivity.

-Since becoming aware of this important brain-body connection or need, I wondered, who else has this particular requirement of movement need to fuel brain power?
-Was I alone in this?
+I wondered… Was I alone in this?
 Or was this just my individual quirk related to a diagnosis I received at age 28, high functioning autism.

-I have made learning about the mind-body connection a priority of my life's work in one way or another by using Pilates, Yoga and other mind body movement forms as my chemistry lab.
-In my exploration, Body IQ has become my trademark and Body IQ Girl the icon for my discoveries.
+Thirty plus years later, I have made the study of Body IQ the priority of my life’s work in one way or another by using movement specificity and patterned exercise, as well as visualization to create whole body movement.
+In my exploration, Body IQ has become my trademark and Body IQ Girl my identifier.

 A POOL OF WORDS IN FLOW

 I love the freedom of using my body to interpret the space around me.
 It makes my skin and eyes come alive.
 I love moving through water, its smooth resistance gives rise to the internal workings of my heart and lungs and makes my brain feel free.
 Free from its captivity within my head, free from the strain of muscle, bone and organ.
 To feel deeply is both a blessing and a curse.
 It has been the journey and challenge my whole life.

 A CHALLENGE FOR US